otto-torino/otto-torino.github.io/_posts/2019-10-14-cookierulez.md

 GDPR, Cookie Policy, let us help you!

 In the last years the EU has approved new data protection rules which affects the great majority of web sites out there.
-There are many which didn't applied to this rules yet, many which cannot sustain the effort, or don't have the necessary tools and skills to manage all the requiremets.
-Here comes [Cookierulez](https://cookierulez.sqrt64.it), an open source web application which aims to get your life easier when dealing with web sites cookie policies.
+There are many which don't abide by this new rules yet, many which cannot sustain the effort, or don't have the necessary tools and skills to manage all the requirements. **Here comes [Cookierulez](https://cookierulez.sqrt64.it), an open source web application which aims to get your life easier when dealing with web sites cookie policies.**

 ![Cookierulez Banner](/assets/images/posts/cookierulez.png)